gangstead/learn-typescript/06-integration/README.md

 ## Notes

 `ts-node`, `ts-loader` and `tsify` all use `commonjs` modules.
 TypeScript compilation generally has to happen before other plugins, since TypeScript's syntax can not be parsed by a JavaScript parser.

+## TSLINT
+Make your project more readable, maintainable, and less buggy by having a linter to static analysis.
+The main linter tool for Typescript is [TSLint](https://github.com/palantir/tslint).
+It has a lot of rules you can customize in your projects `tslint.json` file and there are strongly opinionated rulesets that you can easily bring in to use best practices.
+TSLint easily integrates with your build process and IDE with numerous plugins.